 Factory set up its first headquarters in Erasmus' flat on 86 Palatine Road, Didsbury, Manchester, where it resided until 1990 (a blue BBC plaque was erected there in June 2017).
 It then moved to 1 Charles Street, Manchester and was allocated cat# FAC 251.

 Factory Communications Ltd. (FCL) was officially established on October, 24 1980.

-In October 1989 Factory launches the Classical label to, according to Wilson "wrest the reins of classical music away from middle-class wankers in dinner suits".
+In October 1989, Factory launched the Classical label to, according to Wilson "wrest the reins of classical music away from middle-class wankers in dinner suits".
 Among the first acts are Kreisler String Orchestra and Steve Martland.

 In September 1991, news leaked out that Factory was near to bankruptcy and some record companies, including Mute, London Records, and Warner Bros.
 Records, made bids on the label.
 The label was not sold though, and claimed it had sorted out its finances.
 This proved not to be the case, and on "Black Monday", 23 November 1992, Factory Records went into receivership with a £2.5 million debt.
 A last minute saving arrangement with London Records collapsed when it became clear that, thanks to their no-contract deal, New Order -and not Factory- owned the rights to their material.

-Factory constructed its own history by cataloging not only records, cassettes and videos, but also important events, posters, badges, TV programs, concerts, T-shirts, buildings, stationery, advertising campaigns etc. For example, in 1982, when Hannett left Factory and sued the label over disputed royalties, the lawsuit was duly cataloged as FAC 61.
+Factory constructed its own history by cataloging not only records, cassettes and videos, but also important events, posters, badges, TV programs, concerts, T-shirts, buildings, stationery, advertising campaigns etc. (see below).

 Factory pioneered indie label principles such as the 50/50 profit share, and most of their record deals (until the later years of the label) were done with a handshake and not a contract.